BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 6. order by
 7. limit

-we can use `as` to rename relations and attributes. for string operations we can use `like` to do pattern matching:
+We can use `as` to rename relations and attributes. for string operations we can use `like` to do pattern matching:
 - `%` to match any string
 - `_` to match any character
 - these two special char can combine with patterns like `%comp%___` to match string has `comp` as substring and has at least three chars after it.